dkatina/CICD-Test/notes/TokenAuth.md

 ## Learning Objectives

 - The students should be able to apply the concepts of authentication and authorization in API development, using techniques such as JWT.
-- The students should be able to understand  secure APIs, preventing common vulnerabilities like SQL injection attacks, generate JWT.
+- The students should be able to understand  secure APIs, preventing common vulnerabilities like SQL injection attacks, forging JWT.
 - The students should be able to analyze and implement best practices for securing APIs, including encryption, access control.

 ### **JWT User Authentication**

 JSON Web Tokens (JWT) is a popular method for user authentication in APIs.
 A JWT is a compact, URL-safe token that contains claims, which are pieces of information about the user (e.g., their username or role).
-JWTs are signed with a secret key, which means that they can be verified as authentic.
+JWTs are signed with a secret key, which means that they can be verified as authentically generated form our server.

 ### How JWT works?